Orbiter-Finance/stark-snark-recursive-proofs/README.md

 # STARK - SNARK recursive proofs

+> This project is built upon a codebase co-developed by [VictorColomb](https://github.com/VictorColomb) and [mt-clemente](https://github.com/mt-clemente).
+>
+> Link to original [SNARK recursive proofs](https://github.com/VictorColomb/stark-snark-recursive-proofs) library.

 The point of this library is to combine the SNARK and STARK computation arguments of knowledge, namely the [Winterfell](https://github.com/novifinancial/winterfell) library for the generation of STARKs and the [Circom](https://docs.circom.io/) language, combined with the Groth16 protocol for SNARKs.

 They allow the combinaison of advantages of both proof systems:

 - Groth16 (SNARK): constant-time proofs, constant-time verification, etc.
 - Winterfell: flexibility of the AIR construct

+## Acknowledgements

+Special thanks to [VictorColomb](https://github.com/VictorColomb) and [mt-clemente](https://github.com/mt-clemente) for their open-source spirit and contributions to the [SNARK recursive proofs](https://github.com/VictorColomb/stark-snark-recursive-proofs) library.
+We're grateful for their hard work, which laid the foundation for this project.

 ## 🗝️ Powers of tau phase 1 transcript